 Once all of the measurements were made on the 2" x 4" and 2" x 6" wooden boards, the boards were cut along the traced lines using a miter saw.
 In order to drill out the circles on the 73.7 cm vertical support boards, a 2.5 cm drill bit was used along with an electric drill.
 The boards were secured to the deck using two wood clamps.
 Once the markings were lined up with the drill bit, the drill was turned on and brought down on the markings until the bit went all the way through the board.
 For the base board tracings, a 3.8 cm drill bit was used to make the divots in the board.
 Since these indentations do not go all the way through the board, the depth setting on the drill was set so that each divot would have a depth of 1.3 cm.
 The removal of wood at each tracing required adjusting the board and clamps along with bringing the drill down multiple times.
-For the tracings that ran along the length of the board, a 3.8 cm x 5.1 cm divot was created.
-For the tracings that ran along the width of the board, a 3.8 cm x 6.4 cm divot was created.
+For the tracings that ran along the length of the board, a 3.8 cm x 6.4 cm divot was created.
 See Figure 19 for the locations and side of the divots on the baseboard.